lilyzhai/housing-survey/README.md

 * [Project Roadmap](#project-roadmap)

 ## Introduction
+Welcome to Ann Arbor, Michigan: home of the Wolverines, food lover’s paradise, hotbed of political activism, and … really expensive rent?

-Any student at the University of Michigan knows how difficult it is to find affordable housing on- or off-campus.
+Any student at the University of Michigan knows how difficult it is to find affordable housing.
+While residence halls can be a convenient option, they can also be pricey: even the cheapest undergrad housing option, a triple, comes out to about [$9910](https://housing.umich.edu/undergraduate-rates/), or about $1200 per month.

-While dorms are a convenient option, they are not necessarily affordable: the cheapest undergrad housing option, a triple, comes out to about [$9,910](https://housing.umich.edu/undergraduate-rates/), or about $1,200 per month.
-Looking off-campus offers just as many, if not more, problems.
-Affordable housing is often located in inconvenient locations, while locations close to campus tend to have exorbitant prices ⁠— don't even get me started on some of the higher-end apartments! 🤯
+Looking off-campus can be cheaper, but that poses its own challenges.
+Off-campus housing is often located in inconvenient locations, while locations closer to campus can be quite expensive ⁠— don't even get me started on some of the bougie high-rises that have been popping up everywhere! 🤯

 If you're a student, grad or undergrad, you probably have a vested interest in improving the off-campus housing search.
 Even Ann Arbor townies might find some use in this project ⁠— housing trends around campus may be indicative of greater trends in the city at large.